pleisto/yuren-13b/tools/prepare_base_model/README.md

 - Append Special Tokens to the end of the vocabulary.
 - Resize the embedding size to be divisible by 128.
-- Convert the baichuan model to a LLaMA model.

 ## How to use